Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 create schema if not exists finance_db.prod;
 create or replace warehouse finance_wh with warehouse_size xsmall;

-create role if not exists finance_db;
+create role if not exists finance_role;

 grant usage on warehouse finance_wh to role finance_role;
 grant usage on database finance_db to role finance_role;